 When we first started in 1997, the first few weeks were pretty exciting.
 But then as we settled into a routine, we realized that restaurant work could be just that… routine.
 Soon after, we decided that as long as we were in this business, we were going to do our very best to make the work we ask people to do for us meaningful.
 Work that our team members might later look back at and say “hey, that was an important stepping stone” in whatever career they eventually chose.
 Making decisions, having a voice, leading others, developing others, and listening openly.
 These lay the foundation for what we now refer to as hospitality that so many guests tell us about in our restaurants.
 Collecting a paycheck is something that one can do almost anywhere – building confidence, life skills and a sense of pride while passionately serving hundreds of guests a day is not.

 The environment is important.
 Everyone knows that.
 We try to do our part.
 Every day.
 In little ways.
-It’s not about being “green” (and certainly not about being Certified Green, which we are and which we are proud of, but is not the point).
+It’s not about being “green” and definitely not about some certification sticker we had on our door for many years.
 It’s simply about using our restaurants to make our planet a better place.
 Today, it’s corn cups and bamboo bowls.
 It’s naturally-raised meats and organic tofu.
 It’s composting and recycling and reusing building materials.
 Even the yawn-able stuff like LED lighting, low-flow waterheads, and Paperstone tabletops and countertops make a difference today.
 Tomorrow, who knows – the list will only grow.
 One thing that we do know, we’ll be there.
 Quietly leading the pack and slowly blazing the trail.
 Doing our part to help the earth without making a big deal of it.
 One baby step at a time.
 One burrito at a time.